kaedea/gradle-maven-publication/README.md

 BINTRAY_NAME=publication-android
 ```

-Apply the script in your project's build.gradle as [above](#Script), then apply the bintray script:
+Apply the script in your project's build.gradle as [Script](#Script) above, then apply the bintray script:
 ```groovy
 apply from: 'http://kaedea.github.com/publication/gradle/bintray.gradle'
 ```

 Run the following tasks to publish to Bintray: